sierralogic/tophat/README.md

         :exception-args (nil #object[clojure.core$_SLASH_ 0x27b1ff4b "clojure.core$_SLASH_@27b1ff4b"] (8 0))}}
 ```

-In addition to the default lift function, Tophat also provides a more
+In addition to the default `lift` function, Tophat also provides a more
 customizable lifting function (`lift-custom`) that takes an options map
 as the first argument, the function to be lifted as the second argument,
 and all arguments to be used when calling the lifted function as variadic (as
 many as needed on the end).

+`lift-custom` function signature:

 ```clojure
 (defn lift-custom [options f & args])